Everything you need to know about the Samsung Galaxy S6

-One of the major talking points on the 2015 tech calendar, the Galaxy S6 release date was confirmed during the device's MWC 2015 unveiling earlier this month.
-The imminent unveiling means there are just weeks left to get saving the pennies for this smartphone monster.
+One of the major talking points on the 2015 tech calendar, the Galaxy S6 release date was confirmed during Samsung’s MWC 2015 press conference on March 1.
+Having kept consumers waiting, the phone finally hit retailers just days after arguably its closest rival, the HTC One M9.

-You will need to save a fair chunk of change if you’re planning on snapping up the device too, as the S6 isn't coming cheap.
-With Galaxy S6 pre-orders now firmly underway, Samsung has confirmed that prices for its latest flagship phone will start at a lofty £599.99.
+You will need to have saved up a fair chunk of change if you’re planning on snapping up the device too, as the S6 isn’t coming cheap.
+With the phone now on sale, wannabe owners will be forced to fork out northwards of £599.99 to secure the device.
 The spin-off Galaxy S6 Edge is even more expensive, with prices kicking off at a wallet-busting £760.

-This might not be the end of the S6 spin-offs either, reports have already surfaced around the potential introduction of a waterproof Galaxy S6 Active and the dual-SIM Samsung Galaxy S6 Duo.
+This might not be the end of the S6 spin-offs either, as reports have already surfaced around the potential introduction of a waterproof Galaxy S6 Active and the dual-SIM Samsung Galaxy S6 Duo.

 If you’re after more in-depth analysis of the phones, why not read our hands-on Samsung Galaxy S6 review and our first look Samsung Galaxy S6 Edge review.